BinYang-tju/BinYang-tju.github.io/_pages/about.md

 My research interest includes High-performance Computing, parallel I/O, performance tools, storage and AI system.

-If you have any intriguing research directions or are interested in my current research focus, please feel free to contact me via email.
-Let us collaborate and explore these topics together
+If you have any intriguing research directions or are interested in my current research focus, please feel free to contact me via [Email](mailto:yangbincic@tju.edu.cn).
+Let us collaborate and explore these topics together.

 Education